symbol

 X

-Figure 1shows how these symbols are related.
+Figure 1 shows how these symbols are related.

 Figure 1, Symbols Architecture